temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPSTART email-subscription-project-python-run_worker-->
 <!--SNIPEND-->

-Now that we've written the logic to execute the Workflow and Activity Definitions, let's build the gateway.
+Now that you've written the logic to execute the Workflow and Activity Definitions, try to build the gateway.

 ## Build the web server